Taming the Star Runner: Plot summary

 For a while life, to Travis, at least seems bearable.
 Things soon get worse though, as Travis' stepfather refuses to allow the book to be published without his prior approval.
 Hearing this, Travis has another fit of rage and throws the phone, nearly hitting Ken's wife, Teresa, and their son, Christopher.
-Teresa, in response to this, and discovering Travis' criminal record, threatens to use his presence in Ken's house to win full custody of Christopher and Ken almost kicks Travis out in his real to be with his son.
+Teresa, in response to this, and discovering Travis' criminal record, threatens to use his presence in Ken's house to win full custody of Christopher and Ken almost kicks Travis out in his rage to be with his son.
 Eventually they make peace after they realize that they both hoped that the other would be the father and son they were looking for.
 It turns out Travis' father died in the Vietnam War two months before Travis was born.
 Ken then agrees to help Travis get his book published, going with him to meet the publisher Ms. Carmichael when she comes to town, and even arranges some publicity with a TV interview at a station owned by a friend of his.

 Travis then gets a surprise visit from his friend Joe, who had hitchhiked his way there.
 Instead of this being a joyous event, Joe reveals that after Travis left, his friends, Joe and the twins, Billy and Mike, had turned to burglary, fencing the goods through a man named Orson.
 After Joe quit, the twins continued their burglaries, but found a new fence.
 For this, Orson killed the twins and tried to make Joe help him.
 Travis and Ken convince Joe that he must return to face trial as an accomplice, and take him to the local police for extradition.

 As they return to Ken's ranch, a huge lightning storm strikes and Ken and Travis must go help Casey round up the horses into the barn.
 As they do this, the Star Runner breaks free of his paddock.
 Casey and Travis give chase only to have Casey's Jeep struck by lightning.
 Travis smells burned flesh, implying that the Star Runner has been killed.